Shamal-Lakshan/Pascal-Stuff/Lessons/Keywords.md

 # Reserved words in Pascal

 - The reserved words in Pascal are defined in Pascal language.
 Hence, reserved words are **not** used as **identifiers**.
+- Reserved words are **different from language to language**.
+The following are reserved words in Pascal.

 | | | | |
 | :--- | :----------- | :----- | :---- |